MiRitter87/trading-cockpit-backend/README.md

 At the end of the scan process, statistical data of the instruments are calculated.
 Those statistics are exposed as tabular data.

 ### Charts
 The application generates a multitude of charts for its instruments and lists.
-Those charts fall into two categories: statistical charts and price/volume charts.
+Those charts mainly fall into two categories: statistical charts and price/volume charts.

 ### Health Check
 The application provides a knowledge-based system to interpret the price and volume behavior of instruments.